israelali1424/Series_7_Notes/chapter_15_Advanced Options Strategies, Taxation, and Non-equity Options.md

 - Profitable when Coca-Cola stock price < $57 or > $73
 - Short Straddle: Sell the same options, profitable when stock price is between $57 and $73

+## butterfly spread##
+A butterfly spread is created using four options contracts with three different strike prices and one expiration.
+The strategy may be employed by an options trader who anticipates a stable market for the underlying security.
 ## 3. Combination

 A combination is similar to a straddle but with different strike prices.